Full-time MBA — Class of 2025

 *Due to market shifts and employer needs, we cannot guarantee that all employers listed as example employers will hire future specialized master’s talent.

-We saw continued success as the Class of 2024 navigated a complex market, with an 8% increase in students reporting accepting an offer within six months of graduating compared to the year prior.
-A majority of students reported securing a job within Arizona (59%) and the Southwest region at large (64%).
+We saw continued success as the Class of 2025 navigated a complex market, with an 2% increase in students reporting accepting an offer within six months of graduating compared to the year prior.
+While there was more diversity in the states our students selected last year, 77% of our students who reported are working in Arizona, California, or Texas.

 Full-time accepted offers